 Statistics on imports and exports are subject to revision after publication if revisions are made to the overseas trade statistics produced by HMRC.
 Figures may also be refined to take account of expert advice from the Expert Group on Timber & Trade Statistics and trade associations on the trade in specific products.

-Figures for 2019 are final; provisional figures were previously released in "UK Wood Production and Trade: 2019 provisional figures".
-Since the release of 2019 provisional figures, the following revisions have been made:
+Figures for 2020 are final; provisional figures were previously released in "UK Wood Production and Trade: 2020 provisional figures".
+The following figures have been revised since "UK Wood Production and Trade: 2020 provisional figures":